 Open doors in the Médoc wine region

-The first open doors event of the year is always the Portes Ouvertes weekend in Medoc, taking place in April.
+The first open-door event of the year is always the Portes Ouvertes weekend in Medoc, taking place in April.
 During the festive weekend, you can visit plenty of châteaux in the Medoc region and taste some of the finest wines in the world.
 I usually update you about the event and the wineries you can visit in this article.
-This year (2023) the event takes place on April 1-2.
+In 2024 the event will take place on April 6-7.

 If you wish to make this trip an unforgettable experience, you should go on the Medoc wine road trip that includes all the wonders this area of Gironde has to offer.
 I personally did the Medoc wine route a few years ago and wrote a very detailed article about it, read it here.